gasymova-r/Google-calendar-weekly-analytics/README.md

 # Google-calendar-weekly-analytics
 Project is meant for people who organize different task categories in separate Google calendars.
-The code allows to track how many hours were spent on each calendar (a-k-a task category) and outputs an Excel file with a table and a plot.
+The code allows to track how many hours were spent on each calendar (a.k.a. task category) and outputs an Excel file with a table and a plot.
 You can also use it to set weekly personal goals and check whether they were accomplished.

 ### Set up
 Before running the code you need to: